MAIF/daikoku/manual/src/main/paradox/adminusage/3-sessions.md

 ## Admin. sessions

 To see last current admin session on Daikoku from the UI, go to `settings (avatar icon) / Organizations settings` and then `User sessions`.
-Here you can discard individual sessions or all sessions at once using `trash` button and `delete all sessions` buttons.
+Here you can discard individual sessions or all sessions at once using `delete` button (trash icon) or `delete all sessions` buttons.